Private equity

 Professional help

-Investors use their expertise to support the company’s growth strategy.
 Their motivation for doing this comes from the opportunity to increase the value of their shareholding.

 Exit strategy

 Private equity funds aim to implement a strategy from day one to make a business more attractive to buyers.
-Typically this can be over a five-year timeline.

 Personal process

-Usually, you, as business owner, will be dealing with a team of two to five investors, making the process more personal.
+Usually, you, as the business owner, will be dealing with a team of two to five investors, making the process more personal.

 Few guarantees of growth

 You're giving away a significant share in your business in return for finance.
-There's no guarantee that your business will grow and succeed as a result.

 Quick exit